topahande/topahande/README.md

 ### Hi, I am Hande 👋

 <p align="left">
-I'm a statistician, data scientist and a bioinformatician with over a decade of research experience.
+I'm a statistician and data scientist with over a decade of research experience.
 I'm a continuous learner and I strive to keep up to date with modern technologies in data science.
-So, here is my playground where I play with these technologies and do some small projects.
+So, here is my playground where I play with various tools by doing some small personal projects.
+If you are interested in my other work-related projects, you could have a look at <a href="https://github.com/handetopa">here</a>.
 </p>

 ********************************